-A student's parents/guardians shall present proof that the student received a health examination, with proof of the immunizations against, and screenings for, preventable communicable diseases, as required by the Illinois Department of Public Health (IDPH), within one year prior to:
+A student's parents/guardians shall present proof that the student was examined by a licensed physician and received the immunizations against, and screenings for, preventable communicable diseases, as required by the Department of Public Health (IDPH) rules:

-- 1. Entering kindergarten or the first grade; - 2.
-Entering the sixth grade; and - 3.
-Enrolling in an Illinois school, regardless of the student's grade (including nursery school, special education, Head Start programs operated by elementary or secondary schools, and students transferring into Illinois from out-of-state or out-of-country).
+- 1. Within one year before entering kindergarten or the first grade; - 2.
+Upon entering the sixth and ninth grades; and - 3.
+Whenever a student first enrolls in a District school, regardless of the student's grade.